USS Albany returns to homeport at Naval Station Norfolk

 “Our loved ones at home held the front lines against an unseen threat while we were out performing our mission.
 I am happy to be back home with my family,”Command Master Chief (Submarine) Dustin Rushing, Albany’s chief of the boat.

-Amy Rushing, the wife of Dustin Rushing, is happy to have her husband home from his sixth six-month deployment.
+Amy Rushing, the wife of Dustin Rushing, is happy to have her husband home from his sixth 6-month deployment.

-“No matter the time as a Navy submariner family, no matter the number of deployments and underways, you never get used to this life,” says Rushing.
+“No matter the time as a Navy submariner family, no matter the number of deployments and underways, you never get used to this life,” said Rushing.

 Stay with WAVY.com for more updates on local military news.